centrodph/styled-components-migration/styling_migration_options.md

 **Approach:** Utility-first CSS framework where styles are expressed as composable class names in markup and compiled to static CSS at build time.

-- **Ecosystem maturity and documentation:** Tailwind has a very large community, extensive official documentation, and many third-party plugins and UI kits.
-This reduces the risk of adopting the framework and makes it easier to onboard new engineers. ([plugin system](https://tailwindcss.com/docs/plugins))
-- **Lintable class syntax using editor tooling:** Editor extensions such as Tailwind IntelliSense provide autocompletion and validation of classes during development, which helps avoid typos and ensures that only valid utilities from the configured design tokens are used. ([IntelliSense](https://tailwindcss.com/docs/editor-setup))
-- **Strong static analysis via config validation:** Because all utilities are derived from a single configuration file, changes can be reviewed, linted, and validated in CI, and style changes can be traced back to config updates rather than being scattered across the codebase.

 ### Runtime Performance

 - **Runtime overhead: 10/10** - Tailwind generates all utility classes at build time and removes unused ones during the production build, so there is no JavaScript-based style engine running in the browser.
 This aligns well with React 19 and the React Compiler, which prefer static analysis of UI code. ([Optimizing for Production](https://tailwindcss.com/docs/optimizing-for-production))